olib963/javatest/README.md

 are the most flexible.**
 - [x] Ensure I am happy with the level of simplicity in each module, especially the core.
 - [ ] Review Documentation with people new to and familiar with Java.
-- [ ] Repackage to appropriate package and `groupId`
+- [x] Repackage to appropriate package and `groupId`
 - [ ] Release and get much feedback.

 Features I would like to look at implementing in the future:

 * A way to add arbitrary logs to your test cases.
+(Possibly replacing the `String` log with a structural log)
 * A module that allows for generative property testing & test specifications e.g. the `Comparable[T]` spec.
 * Acceptance tests for the JavaFire maven plugin, this proved too complex and painful to do in the first version.
 * A Gradle plugin?